Professor, Dept. of Political Science, University of Stockholm

 A pocket book, Kvotering (written in Swedish with Lenita Freidenvall) was published 2008 by the SNS Förlag.

-Together with International IDEA and the Inter-parliamentary Union, IUP, Dahlerup and her research team has constructed the global website http://www.quotaproject.org which shows all countries in the world that apply some type of electoral gender quotas.
+Together with International IDEA and the Inter-parliamentary Union, IUP, Dahlerup and her research team has constructed the global website http://www.quotaproject.org which shows all countries in the world that apply some type of electoral gender quotas: http://www.quotaproject.org

 On the Arab Uprisings:

-During the last couple of years, Drude Dahlerup has been engaged in research and consultancy on the empowering women in politics in the Middle East and North Africa.
-She has written on quotas in the Arab parliaments, see list of publication.
-Her most recent project is “New Avenues for Women in Public Life in the Arab Region” (2012-14) in partnership with CAWTAR, Center of Arab Women Training and Research, based in Tunis, financed by a grant from the Swedish Research Council for international research collaboration.
-Nordic-Arab conferences have been organized, and special emphasis has been given to developing and organizing Nordic-Arab PhD courses for young scholars.
+For the last decade, Drude Dahlerup has been engaged in research and consultancy on the empowering women in politics in the Middle East and North Africa, especially during and after the Arab Uprisings.
+She has written on quotas in the Arab parliaments, and on the Moroccan quota system (with Hanane Darhour), see list of publications.
+As partner in a KVINFO-project for the Danish Foreign Ministry, she was engaged in organizing conferences for researchers and NGOs in Morocco and Jordan.
+The project “New Avenues for Women in Public Life in the Arab Region” (2012-14) was based on a partnership with CAWTAR, Center of Arab Women Training and Research, based in Tunis, and financed by a grant from the Swedish Research Council for international research collaboration.
+Studies of the State of the Art of research on women in public life in the Arab region and in the Nordic countries have been published under this project.
+Nordic-Arab conferences were organized in Stockholm and Tunis.
+Special emphasis has been given to developing and organizing Nordic-Arab PhD courses for young scholars, who study women in public life.